In the Loop poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Simon and Toby are summoned to Washington DC to attend crucial war committee meetings, actively choosing to enter the international political arena where they're hopelessly outmatched., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
-Here, Simon's constituents' wall collapses, a literal and metaphorical destruction representing all is lost: his credibility is destroyed, Karen is politically neutered, and the war will proceed regardless of truth or opposition., indicates the protagonist at their lowest point.
+Here, Simon's constituents' wall collapses, a literal and metaphorical destruction representing all is lost: his credibility is destroyed, Karen is politically neutered, and the war will proceed regardless of truth or opposition., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Simon decides to make a principled stand at the UN, finally choosing honesty over political survival.
 Toby chooses to leak documents exposing the truth, accepting the consequences., demonstrating the transformation achieved throughout the journey.